Insights and Advice for Enabling More Efficient and Sustainable Construction

 4) Substantive Estimate

 The degree of detail in the estimates increases as the project progresses.
-The substantive construction estimate is a detailed estimate which thoroughly examines every detail, taking no chances.
+The substantive construction estimate is a detailed examination that thoroughly reviews every aspect, taking no chances.
 Each step of the project is painstakingly examined and measured, down to the number of nails required to the price of licenses.
-This estimate acts as a trustworthy starting point for budgeting and as a point of reference for monitoring project expenses as work is completed.
+This estimate serves as a trustworthy starting point for budgeting and as a reference point for monitoring project expenses as work progresses.

 5) Detailed Estimate

 The detailed estimate, which is the highest level of the estimating stages, is a thorough analysis of all project-related expenses.
 This estimate accounts for even the tiniest expenses.
 It calls for careful planning, exact calculations, and an in-depth understanding of the building procedures.
-Even though it takes longer, the detailed estimate offers unmatched precision, guaranteeing that the project stays on schedule and under budget.
+Although it takes longer, the detailed estimate offers unmatched precision, ensuring that the project stays on schedule and within budget.

 Let’s explore the different ones below: